wpearman1996/MARES_database_pipeline/README.md

 2. Converts taxids to binomial names that can be searched for in NCBI.
 3. Searches NCBI and downloads all relevant genbank files (.gb format) .

+The last step removes a list of accessions that can be provided by a user - in case there are certain accessions (i.e ones that you know have the wrong species associated with the sequence) that you wish to remove from the database.
+Note that this is the accession number WITHOUT the version i.e AC1234 rather than AC1234.1.
 ## Step 2: BOLD Retrieval

 For BOLD retrieval you will want to run the R script retrieve_bold.r.
 You may need to make modifications to this file.
 Specifically, this script takes a list of taxa and retrieves the BOLD data, and formats this data as a fasta file.
 This can take a while for large taxonomic groups, and may timeout when connecting to BOLD if you do not have large amounts of RAM.